kinde-oss/kinde-cli/docs/installation-architectures.md

 ## Installation Recommendations

-### For Development
+### General Guidelines
-- Use package managers (Homebrew, Scoop, APT) for easy updates
-- Prefer official repositories for automatic dependency management
+- Use package managers (Homebrew, Scoop, APT) for easy updates and automatic dependency management

-### For Production
-- Download specific versions from GitHub releases
+- Download specific versions from GitHub releases for reproducible deployments
-- Verify checksums before installation
+- Verify checksums before installation to ensure integrity and authenticity
-- Use .tar.gz for portable deployments

-### For CI/CD
-- Use .tar.gz archives for cross-platform compatibility
+- Use .tar.gz archives for portable deployments and cross-platform compatibility
-- Pin to specific versions for reproducible builds
+- Pin to specific versions for reproducible versions and consistent environments
-- Verify checksums in automated pipelines

 ## Troubleshooting